Grades and Reports

 - Honor roll - Students enrolled for a minimum of 12 hours and fewer than 15 hours must have a 3.5 Gardner-Webb Grade Point Average with no grade below C (2.0), and one taking 15 or more hours must have between a 3.2 and 3.7 average with no grade below C (2.0).

 To be considered for baccalaureate honors a graduating student must complete a minimum of 64 hours at Gardner-Webb, and his or her GPA for that work taken here must merit honors.
-Those in the upper 12% of the graduating class will receive honors.
-One-sixth of those so designated will graduate summa cum laude; one-third will graduate magna cum laude; and one-half will graduate cum laude.
-This standard will be applied to graduates in each of the following categories: Arts/Sciences, Elementary Education/Physical Education, Day Business, GOAL Arts/Sciences, and GOAL Business.
+Those in the graduating class with a GPA of 3.8 or above will receive honors.
+Those with a 3.8-3.89 will receive cum laude.
+Those with a 3.9-3.94 will receive magna cum laude.
+Those with a 3.95-4.0 will receive summa cum laude.

-At graduation exercises, the GOAL Academic Award is presented to the GOAL student with the highest academic grade point average.
+At graduation exercises, the DCP Academic Award is presented to the DCP student with the highest academic grade point average.
 This grade point average first considers those with the highest Gardner-Webb grade point average.
-In the case of a tie, the grade point average for all work accepted for transfer into Gardner-Webb is incorporated into the calculation.
+In the case of a tie, the grade point average for all work accepted for transfer to Gardner-Webb is incorporated into the calculation.

 Gardner-Webb University complies with the Family Educational Rights and Privacy Act of 1974.
 This Act is designed to protect the privacy of educational records, to establish the right of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Students also have the right to file complaints with The Family Educational Rights and Privacy Act Office (FERPA) concerning alleged failures by the institution to comply with the Act.